GamesCreed

 Crimson Tactics: The Rise of The White Banner, PC, Review, Screenshots, GamesCreed

-The world of Crimson Tactics is just a vaguely medieval European-inspired country that’s seen in other dime a dozen JRPGs, and there’s no interesting “man Vs. god” or “man Vs. his homeland”.
-It’s just the same old “nobody good guy rises up and beats big evil bad empire” schtick.
-The game had ample opportunity to be something unique and try to stand out and instead, play it safe just to land on its face and end up being generic and ultimately forgettable.
+The world of Crimson Tactics is just a vaguely medieval European-inspired country that’s seen in other dime-a-dozen JRPGs, and there’s no interesting “man Vs god” or “man Vs his homeland”.
+It’s just the same old “nobody good guy rises and beats big evil bad empire” schtick.
+The game had ample opportunity to be something unique and try to stand out, but instead, it played it safe, just to land on its face and end up being generic and ultimately forgettable.

 Sadly, all the things that make Crimson Tactics: The Rise of The White Banner unique are all things seen in the game’s muses, things that those games did better.
 The backstabbing mechanic and character classes are clearly from Ogre Tactics and Final Fantasy Tactics.
 The mount mechanic is highly reminiscent of Pegasus knights from the Fire Emblem games.

-All this aside, the game is genuinely made with love, and the developers clearly have passion for the tactics games that inspired Crimson Tactics: The Rise of The White Banner and they obviously wanted to pay homage to them.
-There is clear nostalgia for the handheld consoles those games were made for, as Crimson Tactics: The Rise of The White Banner has a low poly art style that is obviously meant to emulate the low-end graphics seen in consoles like the Nintendo DS but with a bit of modern refinement.
+All this aside, the game is genuinely made with love, and the developers have a passion for the tactics games that inspired Crimson Tactics: The Rise of the White Banner, and they wanted to pay homage to them.
+There is clear nostalgia for the handheld consoles those games were made for, as Crimson Tactics: The Rise of The White Banner has a low-poly art style that is meant to emulate the low-end graphics seen in consoles like the Nintendo DS, but with a bit of modern refinement.

 Overall, Crimson Tactics: The Rise of The White Banner is a lovely attempt at making a spiritual successor to the iconic tactics games of the past, but instead of trying to stand on its own two feet, the game tries to use nostalgia to cover its flaws and ultimately is just another generic JRPG to throw onto the pile of missed potential.